mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 To create a TLS cert for your app, the easiest way is to use our provided [docker-compose.yml](docker-compose.yml) and [Dockerfile](Dockerfile).

-1. First make sure you followed [#how-do-i-run-these-scripts-using-docker](these instructions), so that environment variables are set, and Docker is running.
+1. First make sure you followed [these instructions](#how-do-i-run-these-scripts-using-docker), so that environment variables are set, and Docker is running.
 1. Run the following command (which calls [create-tls-cert.sh](create-tls-cert.sh)):
     ```sh